jobatator/jobatator/README.md

 # Jobatator

 Jobatator is a light alternative to RabbitMQ, if you need a way to connect workers together in order to work on some heavy jobs, this might be a solution for you.
 You can interact with jobatator using a TCP connexion.

+## Configuration

+You can find an example of configuration in `config.example.yml`.

+**Warning: by default if you are not providing the port or host key in the config, the server will listen by default on host 0.0.0.0 and on port 8962.**

 ## Commands